lluppesms/copilot-dotnet-rps/README.md

 ![Microsoft Visual Studio ODE](./images/icon-vs.jpg)

-This contains a collection of demos for Copilot for **C#** and **.NET** through **Visual Studio IDE.** This is going to be useful for customers who are interested in using Copilot for C# and .NET and want to use Copilot to generate code through Visual Studio IDE.
+This repo contains a series of labs Copilot for **C#** and **.NET** using the **Visual Studio IDE.** This is going to be useful for customers who are interested in using Copilot for C# and .NET and want to use Copilot to generate code through Visual Studio IDE.

 Note that Copilot extension for Visual Studio IDE is **only available for Windows**.
 If you are using Mac, you can use Copilot through VS Code.